TaSeeMba/PdfMiningInDocker/my_celery/Readme.md

 }
 ```

-### Current WIP is improving the output of current program to return a JSON of the following format:
+### Output of current program returns a JSON in the following format:
 ```
 {
     "Seller Email": "sales@insightcom",